valancej/documentation/_general/about/self-hosted-scm.md

 To use your private Git server with Codeship, you will need a publicly reachable endpoint with ports 22 and 433 open to the internet.

-We require port 22 for status and clone requests, and port 433 to clone your repository to run your builds.
+We require port 22  clone your repository to run your builds and port 433 for status and clone requests.

 **Note** that Bitbucket Server uses port 7999 rather than port 433.